sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Hyperloop/Hyperloop_Guides/iOS_Hyperloop_Programming_Guide/_index.md

 See [Hyperloop Requirements](/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Hyperloop/Hyperloop_Guides/Hyperloop_Requirements/#requirements) for software requirements for using Hyperloop.

-{{% alert title="💡 Hint" color="info" %}}*Important notes about your Xcode location*

-It is important that your Xcode installation is under the default location in /Applications/Xcode.app.
+{{% alert title="💡 Important notes about your Xcode location" color="info" %}}It is important that your Xcode installation is under the default location in /Applications/Xcode.app.
 Hyperloop uses a bundled library from Xcode to inspect the available native APIs.
 This can lead to errors in the generated metadata if you have selected Xcode from a different location (either via xcode-select or in the Location settings in the Xcode preferences) but also have another installation in the default folder.
 Keep this in mind if you have more than one Xcode installation on your system.{{% /alert %}}

 ## Classes